-Late Registration: A charge of \$100 is made for failure to register by the designated final registration day for any term of enrollment.
+Late Registration: A charge of \$100 is made for failure to register on the designated official registration day for any term of enrollment.

-Lindamood-Bell Learning at Weslevan is a component of the Student Academic Support Services Program and is offered on a fee-for- service basis.
+Lindamood-Bell Learning at Wesleyan is a component of the Student Academic Support Services Program and is offered on a fee-for-service basis.